Dining with a theme

 Among Vegas' themed restaurants, this one has one of the coolest gift shops.
 The shop features apparel, home accessories, jewelry, plush toys, games and many gift items, which all incorporate the rainforest theme.

-Visit the Magic Mushroom Bar to find a selection of specialty drinks, fresh squeezed juices and smoothies.
+Visit the Lava Lounge to find a selection of specialty drinks.

-The Rainforest Cafe offers a wide variety of exotic menu items, including Caribe Coconut Chicken, Jungle Safari Soup, Paradise Pot Roast and Mogambo Shrimp.
+The Rainforest Cafe offers a wide variety of exotic menu items, including Caribbean Coconut Shrimp, Tribal Salmon, Amazon Fajitas and Jungle Steak and Shrimp.
 Save room for dessert -- the giant "chocolate volcano" features caramel and chocolate "lava."

 The House of Blues is a Southern/blues-themed restaurant.
 There also is a concert venue and bar on site, which routinely hosts some of the hottest acts in music.